Oscar Iso-Mount is the simple solution for noisy upstairs neighbours

-As we’ve all adjusted to staying at home during the lockdown, being stuck in the flat all day has probably made some of us notice how noisy the upstairs neighbours are.
+As we’ve all adjusted to staying at home during the lockdown, being stuck in the flat all day has probably made a lot of us notice our noisy upstairs neigbours.

 With everyone at home at the same time, expect to hear more stomping, loud music, or lively discussions at all times of day.
 Unfortunately, most floors and ceilings offer little in the way of insulation against noise.
 A rigid structure of ceiling boards, joists and floorboards all screwed together will transmit noise, using the ceiling as a drum skin.
 Fortunately, you can install measures that will break the path of vibration, and make the lockdown period a bit more bearable.